"The Mid-Sized RV"

 In this section we are going to discuss how they are constructed and equipped.
 We are also going to review the PROS and CONS of owning one.

-They are built on a van chassis everything from the cab back is added by the RV Manufacturer.
+They are built on a Gasoline powered van chassis everything from the cab back is added by the RV Manufacturer.

-Because of its price, the Class C mini-motorhome is ideal for cost conscious RVers and families just getting into the RVing lifestyle.
+Because of its price, the standard Class C motorhome is ideal for cost conscious RVers and families just getting into the RVing lifestyle.

 We have owned two Class C motorhomes during our 40+ years of RVing.
 The first one we had was a smaller early 70s model which our family camped with for several years.
 We sold that smaller one and turned right around and bought a larger early 80s Class C.